-The Coalition Government intends to make 1975 / 76 a year of misery and deprivation for the Irish people.
+The Coalition Government intends to make the coming year a time of misery and deprivation for the Irish people.
 As Fianna Fail have no understanding of the economic forces behind this attack and are led by property speculators and adventurers, no opposition to the Coalition's policy except empty phrases can be expected.